Cryptogenic stroke and migraine: using probabilistic independence and machine learning to uncover latent sources of disease from the electronic health record: Methods

 \subsection{Feature importance}

-To compare the degree of causation each source has on CS in our migraine patients, we computed the SHapley Additive exPlanations (SHAP) value\cite{shap} for each model feature across each record in the test set.
-Because the features used by our model that predicts the probability $P(\text{label}\ |\ \textbf{S})$ are the mutually independent error terms of our structural causal model \textbf{(Fig. 3(b))}, the SHAP value of each input feature is a quantitative estimate of the causal effect of that latent source on the record's final label.\cite{strobl}.
-If the SHAP value is positive, then that source increases the probability of the positive CS label, while a negative SHAP value signifies that the source decreases the probability of a positive CS label.
+To compare the degree of causation each source exerts on CS in our migraine patients, we computed the SHapley Additive exPlanations (SHAP) value\cite{shap} for model features across each record in the test set.
+Because the features used by our model that predict the probability $P(\text{label}\ |\ \textbf{S})$ are the mutually independent error terms of our structural causal model \textbf{(Fig. 3(b))}, the SHAP value of each input feature is a quantitative estimate of the causal effect of that latent source on the record's final label.\cite{strobl}.
+If the SHAP value is positive, that source increases the probability of a positive CS label; if negative, the source decreases the probability of a positive CS label.